Back

 Craft a Google Sheets budgeting template

 A rival to Excel, Google Sheets is another easy-to-use spreadsheet builder that you can access with a Google account.
-Sheets works similarly to Excel, but can be a bit easier to learn if you’re not familiar with crafting spreadsheets.
+Sheets work similarly to Excel but can be a bit easier to learn if you’re not familiar with crafting spreadsheets.

-Google Sheets also offers different preloaded templates, including a large a few budget templates.
-To access them, go to Google Sheets, click on File > New > From Template Gallery and then search for budget templates in the Template Gallery.
+Google Sheets also offers different preloaded templates, including a few large budget templates.
+To access them, go to Google Sheets, click on File > New > From Template Gallery, and then search for budget templates in the Template Gallery.

 If you want to start with a monthly budget, select the Monthly Budget template.
 This will then create a new Google sheet using the personal budget template’s preformatted settings.
 It should look something like this.